jonnicholson94/jonnicholson94/README.md

 ***

-In terms of the stack I'm aspiring to, I'd list it as follows:
+In terms of the stack I'm aspiring to learn, I'd list it as follows:

 - React
 - Swift